Providers raise concerns that the mandatory CMMI payment models will create unnecessary burdens and challenges.

-American Society for Radiation Oncology Board Chair Paul Harari, MD, acknowledged "some positive eleements" in the model but raised concerns that it "fall short" of three key goals advocated by ASTRO; Rewarding radiation oncologists for quality initiatives that improve the value of healthcare; ensuring fair payment in both hospital and freestanding clinics to protect patient access; and incentivizing the appropriate use of cancer treatments.
+American Society for Radiation Oncology Board Chair Paul Harari, MD, acknowledged "some positive elements" in the model but raised concerns that it "falls short" of three key goals advocated by ASTRO; Rewarding radiation oncologists for quality initiatives that improve the value of healthcare; ensuring fair payment in both hospital and freestanding clinics to protect patient access; and incentivizing the appropriate use of cancer treatments.

 "An ASTRO analysis estimates that the RO Model would cut payments to required participants by approximately $320 million during the 5-year period—an excessive amount that would undermine this unique opportunity," Harari said.